 After reading this article, Daughter asked to add her own note:

 From Daughter: My mom has always been my biggest inspiration.
 She has taught me to never back down no matter how hard the challenge is.
 Climbing up to Pinnacle Peak is now one of my favorite memories with her.
-It was such a surreal experience to be able to accomplish something so extreme – with my mom.
+What a surreal experience to be able to accomplish something so extreme – with my mom.
 I will always be forever grateful for her pushing me to do things outside of my comfort zone.
 Now I know – anything is possible.
-Thank you muma.
+Thank you Muma.
 I love you more than you know.